Purpose Discovery

 My top match surprises me.
 What do I do with that?

-I'm already in my career.
+I am already in my career.
 Is it too late to change?

 How often should I retake the assessment?

-Haven't taken the assessment yet?
+Have not taken the assessment yet?